GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

             location: us-east4
           name: pubsubtopic-sample

+    In a production scenario, this is where a workflow for code review is recommended before applying changes to the prod environment.

 1. Commit and push the code to the repository.

-1. This process will fail because of the constraint we have introduced to the cluster.
-The error message can be viewed by running the ```nomos status``` command in the root directory.
-A resulting error message may look something like this:
+    This process will fail because of the constraint that you introduced to the cluster.

+1. View the error message by running this command in the root directory:

+        nomos status

+    The error message should look something like this:

         KNV2010: unable to apply resource: admission webhook "validation.gatekeeper.sh" denied the request: [must-contains-labels] you must provide labels: {"owner"}